sinhrks/ggfortify/cran-comments.md

 ## Notes

-This is a minor release of the package with a couple of bug fixes.
+This is a minor release of the package with a couple of fixes for CRAN check results.